 If your vehicle is older than five years, you should also talk to your friendly and knowledgeable professional at Clayton's Auto Service about its future.
 They are more familiar with the average cost of repairs for vehicles in your area and of specific problems they commonly see in particular vehicles.
 More importantly, they know you and they know your car.
 They can give you a heads-up on what repairs you may be facing in the near future.

-Good car care at Clayton's Auto Service in Corvallis will keep your older vehicle on the road in Oregon.
+Good care at Clayton's Auto Service in Corvallis will keep your older vehicle on the road in Oregon.
 And that may be just the boost you need in this uncertain economy.
-It may even save you enough to be able to afford that new car you've been dreaming about.
+It may even save you enough to be able to afford that new vehicle you've been dreaming about.